 Registering accounts on top public question-and-answer (Q&A) platforms will help you show your bookkeeping expertise and attract accounting leads.
 The most popular resources are Quora and Answers.com.
 However, having a business profile on Quora, for instance, won’t let you directly offer your bookkeeping service.

 You’ll only be able to “advertise” yourself with the 50 available characters in your bio next to your name.
 Users can follow you when they find your answer helpful and your profile trustworthy.
 So, a detailed “About Me” section must describe your expertise and links to social media accounts.

 Find local seminars for bookkeepers at a fair price or join online events dedicated to accounting and taxation.
 Their participants can become your future buyers, so you’ll have a reason to talk to them between the sessions.
 If they don’t directly require your services, sometimes they might know someone who needs accounting assistance.

 These events will help you communicate with other bookkeepers and business owners, from whom you can learn valuable information.
-For instance, their pain points, tech stack, and approaches will help adjust your value proposition to current needs and trends.
+For instance, their pain points, approaches, tech stack and the accounting automation tools they use will help adjust your value proposition to current needs and trends.

 5. Arrange webinars